dream-lab/VIoLET/README.md

 Note: We are calculating latency deviation for each message send from publisher.
 This will take minimum of 4 times of latency because there will be four interactions during the ping-pong-ping test as explained above.
 In simple terms, The message will be sent by publisher to subscriber via broker and then suubscriber sends back the message as soon as the reciept of the message.
 The subscriber message will follow the same path which is broker to back to publisher.
 The topics are different for message transfer and hence both the devices act as publisher and subscriber.

+All the numbers are gathered and are made available in dump/sanity/pub_sub directory.

 ### *ACKNOWLEDGEMENT: This work is supported by grants from VMWARE, Cargill, IUSSTF and IMPRINT*